Intellectual Property Policy

 Students shall be required to execute an agreement:

-- When employed by GIT; or
+- When employed by Georgia Institute of Technology; or

 - When required by the Office of the Provost.
 Such requirement may be recommended by a faculty member who has students working in faculty-directed research.